ilielucianno/office-network-infrastructure/README.md

 - TryHackMe SEC0
 - TryHackMe SEC1
 - This project – full network infrastructure with VLANs, VPN, IDS, SIEM, NGFW, NDR, and SQL injection detection
+- Server migration from Intel N100 to Geekom A9 Max

 In Progress:
 - Network+ (CompTIA) – 50% completed